PyTables/PyTables/doc/source/usersguide/tutorials.rst

           NestedRecArray is actually a subclass of the RecArray object of the
           numarray.records module.
-You can get more info about NestedRecArray object in :ref:`NestedRecArrayClassDescr`.
+You can get more info about NestedRecArray object in :class:`NestedRecArray`.

 You can make use of the above object in many different ways.
 For example, you can use it to append new data to the existing table